saicoco/al-folio/_posts/2025-03-01-owllens-privacy.md

 ---
 layout: page
-title: OwlLens隐私政策声明
+title: OwlLens Privacy Policy Statement
 ---

-### 引言
+### Introduction
-本隐私政策旨在帮助您了解我们的软件（以下简称"OwlLens"）如何处理您的信息。我们深知隐私对您的重要性，并承诺提供完全透明的隐私保护措施。
+This privacy policy is intended to help you understand how our software ("OwlLens") handles your information.
+We understand the importance of privacy and are committed to providing complete transparency in our privacy protection measures.

-### 信息收集与使用
+### Information Collection and Use

-#### 我们收集的信息
+#### Information We Collect
-OwlLens 不会收集任何个人信息，包括但不限于：
+OwlLens does not collect any personal information, including but not limited to:
-- 个人身份信息
+- Personal identification information
-- 位置信息
+- Location information
-- 使用数据
+- Usage data
-- 设备信息
+- Device information
-- 网络数据
+- Network data

-#### 图片访问
+#### Image Access
-- 仅在您使用图片处理功能时，经您明确授权后访问指定图片
+- Images are accessed only when you use image processing features and only after your explicit authorization
-- 图片处理仅在设备本地进行
+- All image processing is performed locally on your device
-- 处理完成后不会保留任何原始或处理后的图片副本
+- No copies of original or processed images are retained after processing is complete

-### 数据处理原则
+### Data Processing Principles

-#### 完全离线运行
+#### Fully Offline Operation
-- OwlLens 设计为完全离线运行模式
+- OwlLens is designed to operate fully offline
-- 不需要互联网连接
+- No internet connection is required
-- 不会进行任何形式的数据传输或上传
+- No data transmission or upload of any kind occurs

-#### 数据存储
+#### Data Storage
-- 不会在本地持久化存储任何用户数据
+- No user data is persistently stored locally
-- 所有处理都在内存中临时进行
+- All processing is performed temporarily in memory
-- 应用关闭后自动清除所有临时数据
+- All temporary data is automatically cleared when the application is closed

-#### 第三方访问
+#### Third-Party Access
-- 不与任何第三方共享数据
+- No data is shared with any third parties
-- 不集成任何第三方分析工具
+- No third-party analytics tools are integrated
-- 不使用任何跟踪技术
+- No tracking technologies are used

-### 儿童隐私
+### Children's Privacy
-我们的应用不会有意收集 13 岁以下儿童的任何个人信息。
+Our application does not knowingly collect any personal information from children under the age of 13.

-### 您的权利
+### Your Rights
-您对您的隐私拥有完全的控制权：
+You have full control over your privacy:
-- 可以随时授予或撤销文件访问权限
+- You can grant or revoke file access permissions at any time
-- 可以随时删除应用及其所有数据
+- You can delete the app and all its data at any time
-- 可以通过系统设置管理应用权限
+- You can manage app permissions through system settings

-### 隐私政策更新
+### Privacy Policy Updates
-我们可能会不时更新本隐私政策。更新后的版本将在应用商店页面发布，并在应用内提供链接访问。
+We may update this privacy policy from time to time.
+The updated version will be published on the app store page and a link will be provided within the app.

-### 联系我们
+### Contact Us
-如果您对本隐私政策有任何疑问或建议，请通过以下方式联系我们：
+If you have any questions or suggestions regarding this privacy policy, please contact us at:
-- 邮箱：jiajiageng2025@163.com
+- Email: jiajiageng2025@163.com

-最后更新日期：2025-03-01
+Last updated: 2025-03-01